Pardus-Projects/JSVaporizer/README.md

 ## Overview

 This project shows how to integrate .NET code with browser APIs via `[JSExport]` and `[JSImport]`, as well as how to implement a basic “component” system. **JSVaporizer** is the low-level library that calls or is called by JavaScript, while **JSVNuFlexiArch** provides:

 1. A small model for defining and rendering UI components (buttons, checkboxes, sliders, etc.).
-2. A “transformer” mechanism for converting JSON data into a component view and vice versa.
+2. A “transformer” mechanism for converting JSON data into a component-based view (populating the DOM) and vice versa (gathering data from the DOM back into DTOs).

 The code is particularly useful if you want to avoid a JavaScript-based front-end framework or the full Blazor stack, and instead manually manage DOM elements from C#.